 Despite looking quite like polenta, the texture of the grits was different.
 While both are made from ground cornmeal, grits had more of a porridge-like consistency than I expected.

 The grits were also cheesier than any polenta dish I’d ever had, with a slight bite from what must’ve been an aged cheddar.
 When the yolk from my Eggs Benedict started mingling with the grits, I’m pretty sure I heard ethereal music in the background.

 Ok, so it was probably the brunch harpist.
 But, the grits really were outstanding!

-In this variation, I marinate shrimp in cajun spices, grill them to a very slight char, and serve them over creamy cheddar grits with a generous drizzle of spiced garlic-scallion butter.
+For summer, I thought it would be fun to make a grilled Cajun shrimp and grits variation.
+I marinate shrimp in garlic and spices, grill them to a very slight char, and serve them over cheesy grits with a generous spoonful of spiced scallion-garlic butter.

-Serve Cajun Grilled Shrimp and Grits with a cold glass of iced tea, your favorite Chardonnay, or a light summer lager.
+I like to serve this Grilled Cajun Shrimp and Grits recipe with a cold glass of iced tea, Chardonnay, or a light summer lager.
 It’s indulgent summer comfort food at its best!

 For the Shrimp

 - 1-1/2 pounds 16/20 count raw shrimp, shells on